reven-erlangga/reven-erlangga/README.md

 Glad to see you here! <br />
 I’m a backend developer especially Golang, but i like flutter and js too.

 I specialize in building robust backends that do all the heavy lifting for your app or website.
-I also frequently blog about the world behind the screen which involves system designs, databases, security, servers and optimization code.
+I also frequently blog about the world behind the screen which involves system designs, databases, security, servers and optimization code. <br />

+Try to learn about blockchain 😎.

 <br />